fmaletski/nyc-taxi-map/README.md

 by Fernando Maletski

 ## Summary
-This interactive data visualization illustrates when and where the NYC yellow taxis pick up and drop off passangers in the city.
+This interactive data visualization illustrates when and where the NYC yellow taxis pick up and drop off passengers in the city.
 The data was obtained from the New York City Taxi & Limousine Commission.

 ## Design